kn-lim/xivcrafter/README.md

 <summary>
 My craft didn't complete!
 What happened?
 </summary>
 <p>Usually, latency can prevent the keys from being inputted properly to the client.
 If this happens, cancel the craft manually in-game.
-Get back into the <a href="https://github.com/kn-lim/xivcrafter#prepping-the-game">initial starting state</a> and wait till XIVCrafter completes the "craft".
+Get back into the <a href="#prepping-the-game">initial starting state</a> and wait till XIVCrafter completes the "craft".
 Make sure to stop any existing crafting macro before XIVCrafter starts a new craft.
 It should continue without having to reapply food and potion buffs.</p>
 <p>You may need to cancel the current active crafting macro in order to get back to the initial starting state.
 To do that, you will need to interrupt that macro.
 You can do that by having this as a macro: <code>/e end</code>.
 By activating that one line macro, it should interrupt any currently running crafting macro to allow you to get back into the initial starting state. </p>
 </details>